I accidentally wrote my first

 simplicity and readability, which is why Python’s

-statements and indentation make your code look clean and
+if statements and indentation make your code look clean and

 clear.

-Q3: Should I use if/elif/else
+Q3: Should I use if/elif/else or

-for simple stuff, like checking
+A3: Use if/elif/else for simple stuff, like checking

 numbers or strings.
-Go for match/case
+Go for match/case when you’re dealing

 with complex data, like game commands or JSON from an API—it’s way